-184. But supposing the Charge and Damages of the War are to be made up to the Conquerour, to the utmost Farthing, and that the Children of the vanquished, spoiled of all their Father's Goods, are to be left to starve, and perish, yet the satisfying of what shall, on this score, be due to the Conquerour, will scarce give him a Title to any Countrey he shall conquer.
-For the Damages of War can scarce amount to the value of any considerable Tract of Land, in any part of the World, where all the Land is possessed, and none lies waste.
-And if I have not taken away the Conquerour's Land, which, being vanquished, it is impossible, I should; scarce any other spoil I have done him can amount to the value of mine, supposing it of an extent any way coming near what I had over-run of his, and equally cultivated too.
+of the War are to be made up to the Conqueror, to the utmost Farthing, and that the Children of the vanquished, spoiled of all their Father's Goods, are to be less to starve and perish; yet the satisfying of what shall on this score, be due to the Conqueror, will scarce give him a Title to any Country he shall Conquer.
+For the Damages of War can searce amount to the value of any considerable Tract of Land, in any part of the World, where all the Land is possessed, and none lies waste.
+And if I have not taken away the Conqueror's Land, which, being vanquished, it is impossible I should; scarce any other spoil I have done him, can amount to the value of mine, supposing it equally cultivated and of an extent any way coming near what I had over run of his.
 The destruction of a Years Product or two, (for it seldom reaches four or five) is the utmost spoil that usually can be done.
-For as to Money, and such Riches and Treasure taken away, these are none of Natures Goods, they have but a phantastical imaginary value, Nature has put no such upon them.
-They are of no more account by her standard, than the Wampompeke of the Americans to an European Prince, or the [409] Silver Money of Europe would have been formerly to an American.
-And five years Product is not worth the perpetual Inheritance of Land, where all is possessed, and none remains waste, to be taken up by him that is disseiz'd: which will be easily granted, if one do but take away the imaginary value of Money, the disproportion being more than between five, and five thousand.
-Though, at the same time, half a years product is more worth than the Inheritance, where there being more Land than the Inhabitants possess and make use of, any one has liberty to make use of the waste: But there Conquerours take little care to possess themselves of the Lands of the vanquished.
-No damage therefore, that Men, in the state of Nature (as all Princes and Governments are in reference to one another) suffer from one another, can give a Conquerour Power to dispossess the Posterity of the vanquished, and turn them out of that Inheritance which ought to be the Possession of them, and their Descendants to all Generations.
+For as to Money; and such Riches and Treafure X 4 fure taken away, these are none of Natures Goods, they have but a Phantastical imaginary value, Nature has put no such upon them.
+They are of no more account by her standard, than the Wampompeke of the Americans to an European Prince, or the Silver Money of Europe would have been formerly to an American.
+And five years Product is not worth the perpetual Inheritance of Land, where all is possessed, and none remains waste to be taken up by him that is disseiz'd: Which will be easily granted, if one do but take away the imaginary value of Money, the disproportion being more than between five and five hundred.
+Though, at the same time, half a years product is more worth than the Inheritance, where there being more Land than the Inhabitants possess and make use of, any one has liberty to make use of the waste: But there Conquerers take little care to possess themselves of the Lands of the Vanquished.
+No damage therefore that Men in the state of Nature (as all Princes and Governments are in reference to one another) suffer from one another, can give a Conqueror Power to disposses the Posterity of the Vanquished, and turn them out of their Inheritance which ought to be the Possession of them and their Descendants to all Generations.
 The Conquerour indeed will be apt to think himself Master.
-And 'tis the very condition of the subdued not to be able to dispute their Right: But, if that be all, it gives no other Title, than what bare Force gives to the stronger over the weaker.
-[410] And, by this reason, he that is strongest will have a right to whatever he pleases to seize on.
+And tis the very condition of the subduted not to be able to dispute their Right: But if that be all, it gives no other Title than what bare Force gives to the stronger over the weaker.
+And, by this reason, he that is strongest will have a right to whatever he pleases to seize on.

-185. Over those then that joined with him in the War, and over those of the subdued Countrey that opposed him not, and the Posterity even of those that did, the Conquerour, even in a just War, hath, by his Conquest, no right of Dominion.
-They are free from any subjection to him, and if their former Government be dissolved, they are at liberty to begin and erect another to themselves.
+in the War, and over those of the subdued Countrey that opposed him not, and the Posterity even of those that did, the Conqueror, even in a just War, hath, by his Conquest, no right of Dominion.
+They are free from any subjection to him, and if their former Government be diffolved, they are at liberty to begin and erect a nother to themselves.